aviculturist/cnry/README.md

 > If you prefer not using the integration environment,
 > Cnry can be run locally and pointed at `testnet`,
-> `regtest`(with some limitations).
-Skip
-> ahead to Step 4 and for Steps 5 and 6 use another network.
+> Skip ahead to Step 4 and for Steps 5 and 6 use another network.

 1. To run Cnry with the integration environment locally, install and run [Docker Desktop](https://www.docker.com/products/docker-desktop).